Use of Helping Verbs In Sentences

 We will look at the topic of “Use of Helping Verbs In Sentences” in this lesson.
 The importance of helping verbs cannot be overstated because they are required for the creation of a sentence structure.
 The helping verb elaborates the meaning of the main verb in a sentence.
 Helping verbs are also very helpful for the creation of interrogative sentences.
 Helping verbs can also be used to convey a variety of situations in more detail.

-Use of introductory subject ‘it’
+Use of introductory subject ‘It’

 • It snows on the mountains.